st-sw/STC3115GenericDriver/README.md

 Battery State of Charge:
 ----------------
-The STC3115 drivers used the ST OptimGauge(tm) algorithm to give the Optimum accuracy regarding the estimation of the battery state of charge (in %).
+The STC3115 driver use the ST OptimGauge(tm) algorithm to give the Optimum accuracy regarding the estimation of the battery state of charge (in %).